Key Takeaways from Eyeforpharma Conference

 Jovicevic pointed out how important it is to build the infrastructure of tools and services that improve adherence and help patients follow their treatment.

-Sanofi executive also focused on the center of healthcare system - digitally native patients - and the need to address the needs of progressive, dynamic and tech savvy customers with relevant digital solutions built with “design thinking” approach.
+Sanofi executive also focused on the center of the healthcare system - digitally native patients - and the need to address the needs of progressive, dynamic and tech-savvy customers with relevant digital solutions built with a “design thinking” approach.

-Finally, Jovicevic draw attention to communication channels and pointed out the importance of developing effective connection between HCPs and patients.
+Finally, Jovicevic draw attention to communication channels and pointed out the importance of developing effective connections between HCPs and patients.

 Unleashing the power of data